 Dr. Ranawana is also a member of the Board of Management of the University of Colombo School of Computing and is a Clarendon Scholar with a Doctorate in Artificial Intelligence from the University of Oxford and holds a 1st Class Degree in Computer Science from the University of Peradeniya.
 He also has over 15 peer-reviewed international publications on Artificial intelligence and Machine Learning.

 Douglas MacLennan has worked in the world of fashion and fashion education for forty-nine years, the first three years, exclusively in Hong Kong in the world of fashion knitwear.
-Douglas has worked in the world of fashion and fashion education for forty-nine years, the first three years, exclusively in Hong Kong in the world of fashion knitwear.
 He started his teaching career in 1972 at his old alma mater St. Martin and moved on to Northumbria University, where he nurtured future fashion design talent until June 2016 for almost forty-four years.
 His graduates have progressed to companies such as Nike, Adidas, Gap, Ralph Lauren/Polo, Louis Vuitton, Abercrombie & Fitch, Calvin Klein to name but a few, or to become successful designers in their own right.

 Over the past thirty-eight years he has externally examined at over 35 centres of Higher Education in the UK, Spain, India and Greece.
 Since stepping down from full time work in 2016 his expertise has been sought in Singapore, China, India, Malaysia, Vietnam and Sri Lanka alongside his work as an Academic Trustee for the re-named charity Graduate Fashion Foundation.